d8-contrib-modules/encrypt/readme.md

 It requires a key, which is provided by the Key module.
 To manage keys, visit `admin/config/system/key`.

+## Best practices

+In order to provide real security, it is highly recommended to follow these best practices:

+### Encryption method

+Use a high-quality, modern security library for encrypting your data.
+The Real AES module (https://www.drupal.org/project/real_aes) provides integration with the recommended Defuse PHP Encryption library.

+Read the README.txt document provided by the Real AES module for detailed security information and best practices, as well as further background information.

+### Key

+Be sure to use a key value with an appropriately secure size (at least 128 bits) and decent quality (i.e. proper randomness).

+Make sure to store your keys in an appropriately secure place.
+Keep your keys out of the database, out of the web root and on a different server, if possible.

+The "Configuration" key provider (as defined by the Key module) should only be used for testing purposes.
+Never use this key provider in a production environment, or any environment where security is required.

 ## Use of Services

 After configuring the service, the service provides the ability to encrypt and